How To Make Money Online Blueprints 2020

 Content writing is highly in demand.
 If you have good writing skills, you can start offering a gig writing 400 words of an article for $5.
 If you can write ten articles per day, $50 less $5 administration fees = you will receive $ 45 in per day.
 If you have Facebook or Twitter with a significant number of the follower, you can repeatedly advertise your gigs.

 Another popular gig in Fiverr is foreign language translating work.
 It can be any kind of documents or length, from blog articles to instruction books.
 Or even audio files and YouTube videos in foreign languages.
 We know AI technology in translation is not quite there yet, so there is a demand.
 If you are a bilingual, something to consider.

 If you think "consultants" are qualified professionals, not in Fiverr.
-If you are seeking to resolve a problem, there are people who can give you an advice.
-From cooking/nutrition plan to business plan, trouble with landlord, relationships.
+If you are seeking to resolve a problem, there are people who can give you a piece of advice.
+From cooking/nutrition plan to business plan, trouble with the landlord, relationships.
 Lawyers are there who can write legal documents for you too.
 So you can use what you've learned through your career there.
 For example if you've been working as a recruitment agent, you can provide career advice.

 Or Consider Buying Skills?

 You can find anything there, which means Fiverr can be an option to help you in the future.
 Whatever you do to make money online, once your business is on the track you might want to invest some of your income to get a few things done professionally.